rosbit/go-epy/README.md

 }
 ```

-In Starlark code, one can call the registered name directly.
+In Starlark code, one can call the registered function directly.
 There's the example `b.star`.

 ```python
 r = adder(1, 100)   # the function "adder" is implemented in Go
 print(r)
 ```

-### Make Go struct as Starlark module
+### 4. Make Go struct instance as a Starlark module

-This package provides a function `SetModule` which will convert a Go struct into
+This package provides a function `SetModule` which will convert a Go struct instance into
 a Starlark module.
-There's the example `c.star`:
+There's the example `c.star`, `m` is the module provided by Go code:

 ```python
 m.IncAge(10)